 - Inform the Complainant about Institute and community resources, the right to seek supportive measures, and how to request those resources and measures;

-- Inform the Complainant of formal and informal resolution options; determine the Complainant’s expressed preference at this time for pursuing Informal/Alternative Dispute Resolution, formal resolution, or neither; and discuss with the Complainant any concerns or barriers to participating in any Institute investigation and resolution under this process;
+- Inform the Complainant of formal and informal resolution options; determine the Complainant’s expressed preference at this time for pursuing Informal/Adaptable Dispute Resolution, formal resolution, or neither; and discuss with the Complainant any concerns or barriers to participating in any Institute investigation and resolution under this process;

 - Explain the Institute’s prohibition against retaliation and that the Institute will take prompt action in response to any act of retaliation;